mvolkmann/blog/src/nushell.md

 ## Table Commands

-TODO: Continue reviewing from the `pivot` command.
+TODO: Continue reviewing from the `to` command.

 The many Nushell commands that operate on tables are summarized in the table below.